-- A. POLICY REVISION 2nd Reading James Gilbert.
-Mr. Gilbert presented the 2nd reading of the Board Authority, Duties, & Responsibility Policy, the Board Meeting Regulations Policy, and the Nondiscrimination Policy.
-He said that there had been no additional input since the last reading.
-Trustee House motioned to approve the 2nd reading of the proposed revision of Board Authority, Duties, and Responsibilities Policy, the Board Meeting Regulations Policy, and the Nondiscrimination Policy as presented by Mr. Gilbert.
-Trustee Donahue seconded the motion.
-Motion approved. - 1.
-Board Authority, Duties, & Responsibility Policy -
+A. POLICY REVISION - 3rd and Final Reading - James Gilbert.
+Mr. Gilbert presented the 3rd and final reading of the proposed revision of Mountain Home School District No. 193 Board Authority, Duties, and Responsibilities Policy, the Board Meeting Regulations Policy, the Nondiscrimination Policy, and the Informal Review Policy.
+He stated that there has been no patron or staff input since the last board meeting.
+Trustee Checketts motioned to approve the 3rd and final reading of the proposed revision of Board Authority, Duties, and Responsibilities Policy, the Board Meeting Regulations Policy, the

+Nondiscrimination Policy, and the Informal Review Policy as presented by Mr. Gilbert.
+Trustee House seconded the motion.
+Motion approved.

+1. Board Authority, Duties, & Responsibility Policy -